martinmcconnell/fyp-doc/notes.md

 be decentralised...........it'll be interesting to see what happens.

 ## The peer-reviewing process
-So, peer review generally works like this;
+Peer review generally works like this;

-You write a paper and submit it to a journal.
+The researcher writes a paper and submits it to a journal.

-The editor who is put in charge of your paper selects a number of other researchers to offer your paper to.
-You have some say as to who you want the reviewers to be (e.g. you can explicitly ask the editor not to have certain other authors review your work, and you can also explicitly ask for certain reviewers), and in some cases the journal will explicitly ask you for a list of potential reviewers, but final authority comes down to the editor.
+The editor who is put in charge of the paper selects a number of other researchers to offer the paper to.
+There is some say as to who the reviewers are (e.g. one can explicitly ask the editor not to have certain other authors review the work, and can also explicitly ask for certain reviewers), and in some cases the journal will explicitly ask for a list of potential reviewers, but final authority comes down to the editor.

-The reviewers read and critique the paper, send their recommendations back to the editor, who then returns the information to the authors along with their decision as to publication (typically, the editors request specific revisions prior to publication).
+The reviewers read and critique the paper, send their recommendations back to the editor, who then returns the information back to the authors along with their decision as to publication (typically, the editors request specific revisions prior to publication).

-You make revisions, and return the paper to the editor, who then will make the final call as to publication (typically, this is dependent on you addressing all of the various concerns of the reviewers).
+The researcher makes revisions, and returns the paper to the editor, who then will make the final call as to publication (typically, this is dependent on the addressing all of the various concerns of the reviewers).

-This obviously has a lot of room for problems, and you have to trust the journals to do their due diligence and ensure the process works out correctly.
-So, the reputation of the journal is the key to judging the works published in said journal.
-Furthermore, many journals group themselves into one of the bigger publishing houses (like Elseveir, Springer, Taylor & Francis, etc.), and those publishers like to keep their journals in top shape.
+This obviously has a lot of room for problems, and one has to trust the journals to do their due diligence and ensure the process works out correctly.
+In this manner the reputation of the journal is the key to judging the works published in said journal.
+Furthermore, many journals group themselves into one of the bigger publishing houses (like Elseveir, Springer, Taylor & Francis, etc.), and those publishers like to keep their journals reputable.

-Granted, many journals have issues and often a pay-to-play journal.
+Granted, many journals have issues and often can be a pay-to-publish journal.
-These journals have what is typically branded as "expedited peer review," which is literally just the editor checking for grammatical mistakes.
+These journals have what is typically branded as "expedited peer review," which may just be the editor checking for grammatical mistakes.
 The authors then pay a fee to publish the paper, typically marketed as a fee to publish open-source.

-In addition, many "open-source" journals (particularly in engineering fields) are patent and IP trolls; you publish your work open-source with them, pay a lower fee than the pay-to-play junk journals, but in the process you sign over all potential IP from the work, and the paper itself never really gets published in any major journals, but instead gets presented at a scam conference that you have to pay an exorbitant fee to attend.
+In addition, many "open-source" journals (particularly in engineering fields) are patent and IP trolls; you publish your work open-source with them, pay a lower fee than the pay-to-publish journals, but in the process you sign over all potential IP from the work, and the paper itself never really gets published in any major journals, but instead gets presented at a conference that you have to pay an exorbitant fee to attend.

 Ultimately; it's all built on reputation.
 Check the journal's impact factor